glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 ---
-slug: eks-zero-downtime
+slug: kubernetes-zero-downtime-deployments-aws-eks
-title: The Definitive Guide to Zero Downtime Deployments on EKS
+title: Zero Downtime Deployments on Kubernetes on AWS with EKS
-description: Achieving zero-downtime deployments on AWS EKS utilizing Pod Readiness Gates, graceful application shutdown and termination delays with working code examples in Go.
+description: Zero-downtime deployments on Kubernetes on AWS EKS utilizing Pod Readiness Gates, graceful application shutdown and termination delays with code examples in Go
 authors: [kosmoz]
-tags: [AWS, Kubernetes, DevOps]
+tags: [AWS, Kubernetes, DevOps, EKS, Pod Readiness Gates, Golang]
 image: TODO
 ---

+I am Jakob—an engineer working at Glasskube, which helps companies distribute their application to customer-controlled environments.
+We build an Open Source Software Distribution platform called Distr ([`github.com/glasskube/distr`](https://github.com/glasskube/distr)), the [hosted version](https://signup.distr.sh/) of which is running on AWS EKS.

 If you have ever hosted a web-application on EKS, Amazon's managed Kubernetes offering, you are most-likely familiar with the AWS Load Balancer Controller project (formerly AWS ALB Ingress Controller).
 If you have also _upgraded_ that application, you might also be familiar with reports like this: